shaharia-lab/mcp-kit/README.md

 ### Code of Conduct

 Please note that by contributing to this project, you agree to adhere to our [Code of Conduct](./CODE_OF_CONDUCT.md).

+## Monitoring and Observability

+MCP Kit comes with built-in monitoring and observability features using popular open-source tools:

+- **Prometheus**: For metrics collection and monitoring
+- **Grafana**: For visualization and dashboards
+- **Loki**: For log aggregation
+- **Promtail**: For log shipping and collection

+These tools are pre-configured in the `monitoring/` directory and can be easily deployed using Docker Compose.

 ## License